aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

 Each Receiver that supports this specification MUST support a "multi-push" endpoint.
 This endpoint MUST be capable of serving HTTP [RFC9110] requests.
 This endpoint MUST be TLS {{RFC8446}} enabled and MUST reject any communication not using TLS.

-The existing PUSH endpoint could also be extended to support accepting multiple SETs
+The existing PUSH endpoint {{RFC8935}} could also be extended to support accepting multiple SETs

+The Transmitter obtains the multi-push endpoint outside the scope of this specification.

+# SET delivery semantics

+In a multi-push based SET delivery using HTTP over TLS, zero or more SETs are delivered in a JSON {{RFC8259}} document to the SET Receiver.
+The receiver either acknowledges the successful receipt of the SETs or indicates failure in processing of one or more SETs in a JSON document to the Transmitter.

+After successful (acknowledged) SET delivery, SET Transmitters are not required to retain or record SETs for retransmission.
+Once a SET is acknowledged, the SET Recipient SHALL be responsible for retention, if needed.
+Transmitters may also discard undelivered SETs under deployment-specific conditions, such as if they have not been acknowledged (successful or failure) for over too long a period of time or if an excessive amount of storage is needed to retain them.

+Upon receiving a SET, the SET Recipient reads the SET and validates it in the manner described in Section 2 of {{RFC8935}}.
+The SET Recipient MUST acknowledge receipt to the SET Transmitter, and SHOULD do so in a timely fashion, as described in Section 2.4.
+The SET Recipient SHALL NOT use the event acknowledgement mechanism to report event errors other than those relating to the parsing and validation of the SET.

 ## Transmitting SETs

 A Transmitter may initiate communication with the receiver in order to:

- * Send SETs to the Receiver
+ -  Send SETs to the Receiver
- * Recive acknowledgement of the SETs in response
+ -  Recive acknowledgement of the SETs in response

 The body of this request is of the content type "application/json".
-It MAY contains the following fields:
+It MAY contain the following fields:

 `sets`
 OPTIONAL.
 A JSON object containing key-value pairs in which the key of a field is a string that contains the jti value of the SET that is specified in the value of the field.
 This field MAY be omitted to indicate that no SETs are being delivered by the initiator in this communication.
 The Transmitter SHOULD limit 20 SETs in the sets.